 - Captain: Amanda

 - Cook: Jessica

-Not only is Amanda the boss, she also serves meals, makes beds, cleans around the boat.
+Not only is Amanda the boss, but she also serves meals, makes beds, cleans around the boat.
 They all do.
 When you get back from a dive, you’re just as likely to have the ship’s engineer wrap you in a towel as you would the cook.

 If I were to pick a liveaboard to work on, it would be this one.
-The hours are super long.
-But at least you get variety in your day – as much as you can living in such a confined space.
+The hours are long, but at least you get variety in your day – as much as you can living in such a confined space.

 These fine people waited on our every need and smiled the whole time.
 I don’t know if saying we became friends is the right word, but there is a feeling that I’ve met people I won’t soon forget.